-SUPPORT: IBM Systems Engineering assistance is available to System/370 users at a basic rate of \$35.75 or \$44.75 per hour, depending upon the size and complexity of the system.
+SUPPORT: IBM Systems Engineering assistance is available to System/370 users at a basic rate of \$45.25 per hour.

 EDUCATION: IBM "Professional Courses" are individually priced.
 System Features Instruction is offered to users of IBM data processing equipment at no charge.
 Customer Executive Seminars, Industry Seminars, and promotional sessions are still offered at no charge by IBM invitation.